arbiterofcool/ThreeCircles/README.md

 ```
 Note: adding _debugResources=y to reload JavaScript/CSS/HTML updates for resources plugins

-add your fovirites places and lokk at geolocation.
+Add your favorites places and lokk at geolocation.

 ### 4. Get source code from repo
 Before you get the solution push your changes